-If you need help checking to see if your website is mobile friendly, visit Google’s Mobile-friendly test and enter the URL of the web page you need to test.
+Do you need help checking to see if your website is mobile friendly?
+Then visit Google’s Mobile-friendly test and enter the URL of the web page you need to test.

 If you’re still relying on the desktop version of your site to carry you through, your conversions are likely to be suffering.
 The standard of mobile websites is so high these days that consumers have little to no patience with pinching, scrolling and squinting in order to just read content or perform an action.
 If your website acts this way, it’s likely to be slow to load and will also make you appear dated and old-fashioned in comparison to competitors.

 2. Make your mobile checkout quick and easy